vm win on proxmox logo

 drvload e:\NetKVM\w11\amd64\netkvm.inf

-The VirtIO adapter will receive an IP via DHCP automatically.
+3. Close the console and continue.
+The adapter will get an IP via DHCP.

 2. Run virtio-win-guest-tools.exe.